Example 1 - Calling up exchange rates

 Enter values in a data group ()

-In the final step, the four values in the processing context are to be saved in the application's data group.
+In the final step, the four values in the processing context should be saved in the application's data group.
 This can be implemented with a data group action that can enter values in a data group.

-Since the data group of the application only contains one line, it is not necessary to use a filter to determine which line the data should be written to.
-Instead, it is sufficient to select under "General" that the action is intended to change a data record (under "Add", a new line would be inserted for each call instead).
+As the data group of the application only contains one line, it is not necessary to use a filter to determine which line the data should be written to.
+Instead, it is sufficient to select under "General" that the action should change a data record (under "Add", a new line would be inserted for each call instead).

 The data group of the application can then be selected under "Target data group".

-The "Manipulation quantity" tab contains information on which rows of the data group should contain the new values.
-Since we only have one line in the data set, it is sufficient here to not set a filter.
+The "Manipulation set" tab contains information on which rows of the data group should contain the new values.
+As we only have one line in the data set, it is sufficient not to set a filter here.
 The change is then applied to all rows in the data group.

-The field assignment specifies which values are entered in which columns.
+The field assignment determines which values are entered in which columns.

 A user-defined value can be created as the source in the right-hand window.